hbctraining/Intro-to-rnaseq-hpc-orchestra/lessons/08_automating_workflow.md

 > [This is an example of a simple script that used the concept of positional parameters and the associated variables](http://steve-parker.org/sh/eg/var3.sh.txt).
 You should try this script out after the class to get a better handle on positional parameters for shell scripting.

 Let's use this new concept we have just learned in the script we are writing.
 We want the first positional parameter ($1) to be the name of our fastq file.
-We could just use the variable `$1` through out the script to refer to the fastq file, but this variable name is not intuitive, so we want to create a new variable called `fq` and copy the contents of `$1` into it.
+We could just use the variable `$1` throughout the script to refer to the fastq file, but this variable name is not intuitive, so we want to create a new variable called `fq` and copy the contents of `$1` into it.

 ```bash
 #!/bin/bash/